DHTMLX/docs-suite/docs/data_collection/api/datacollection_map_method.md

 A new array of items where each item is the result of the callback function.

 @example:
-//getting ids of all items of the component component.data.map(function(item){
+// getting the ids of all the items of the component component.data.map(function(item){
     return item;
 });